iansober/windows-tools/README.md

 Edit line 10 for setting your path: $Destination = **'D:\'** + ($UserFolder | Select-Object -ExpandProperty Name) + '\'

 The script should be run with administrator permissions so it will be able to move all the users' .ost.

-**I highly recommend to set the destination path to the NTFS drive so the users' permissions to the .ost files will be saved.**